vitalpoltava/mf-boilerplate/README.md

 6. `yarn install`
 7. `yarn start`

-Then run `http://localhost:3000/` in your browser, and you will (probably) see the following:
+Run `http://localhost:3000/` in your browser, and you will (probably) see the following:

 ![result](result.jpg)